Top of page logo

 After that, I talked about my favourite Philippines dive resorts of all time and then I described getting in to the Philippines and then how to get around once your there!

-This was followed by a look at partying and culture in the Philippines (which is most awesome indeed!) and then other things to do there and finally followed up up by a handy Diver’s FAQ section on most commonly asked scuba-related questions!
+This was followed by a look at partying and culture in the Philippines and then other things to do there and finally followed up up by a handy Diver’s FAQ section!

 Finally, we find ourselves here at the article conclusion, having summarised everything we’ve gone over.
 I’ve actually written a helluva lot more about diving the Philippines!
-So, if you want to know even more, check out some of these other articles about Philippines diving here:
+Check out the links below to find out more about some of my favourite dive destinations in the Philippines of all time:

 Written by: